nicolasberti/nicolasberti/README.md

 </a>

 ## 💻 Recent work
-- 📱 **Full Stack Developer @ Plataforma Sustentable Integral**: I participated in the development of the mobile app "Mov3s" on both the front and back ends.
+- 📱 **Backend Developer @ Plataforma Sustentable Integral**: I participated in the development of the mobile app "Mov3s" on both the front and back ends.
 We used React Native, Expo, PHP, and NodeJS.
-- 🤝 **Full Stack Developer @ Universidad Nacional del Sur**: As my final project, I developed the agreement management system for the Universidad Nacional del Sur.
+- 🤝 **Software Engineer @ Universidad Nacional del Sur**: As my final project, I developed the agreement management system for the Universidad Nacional del Sur.
 I participated in all stages (analysis, design, development, deployment) alongside the people in charge of agreements at the UNS.
 To develop this project, I used Laravel, PostgreSQL, Vercel, and Supabase.

 ## 💼 Projects
 - 🧩 **<a href="https://github.com/nicolasberti/ecommerce-scalable">Microservices E-commerce (Spring Boot, Node.js, MySQL, MongoDB, Redis, Docker, Nginx, Eureka, etc.)</a>**